 ROWAN’S LAW in ONTARIO Effective July 1, 2019

-OAS’s Concussion Policy ensures athletes who are suspected to have sustained a concussion during artistic activity are removed from sport and do not return to activity before being cleared by a medical professional.
-Together with the OAS Artisitic-specific Concussion Guidelines the Policy provides coaches, officials, parents and others with the resources they need to recognize, report and manage a concussion injury including through use of artistic-specific removal-from-sport and return-to-sport protocols and a return-to-artistic concussion progress tracker.
+The Concussion Policy ensures athletes who are suspected to have sustained a concussion during artistic swimming activity are removed from sport and do not return to activity before being cleared by a medical professional.
+Together with the OAS artistic swimming-specific Concussion Guidelines the Policy provides coaches, officials, parents and others with the resources they need to recognize, report and manage a concussion injury including through use of artistic swimming-specific Removal-from-sport and Return-to-sport protocols and a Return-to-sport concussion progress tracker.

 Concussion Resources for Clubs

 OAS encourages all clubs to establish their own concussion policy consistent with the responsibilities described in the OAS Concussion Policy.
 The attached concussion policy template may be customized by clubs.

 Under Rowan’s Law, OAS is required to have a concussion Code of Conduct in place for athletes and coaches.
 All athletes (and their parents or guardians for athletes under 18 years of age) and coaches are required to review and sign off on the relevant Code of Conduct prior to registration each season.

 Ontario Concussion Awareness Resources